JessHung323/recipe-user-interaction-analysis/README.md

 ## Hypothesis Testing

-*Null Hypothesis*: In the population, he average rating of recipes with `minutes` under the median `minutes` of the dataset has the same average rating of recipes with `minutes` above the median `minutes`.
+*Null Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset has the same average rating of recipes with `minutes` above the median `minutes` -- the ratings of the two samples come from the same population.

 *Alternative Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset is higher than the average rating of recipes with `minutes` above the median `minutes` of the dataset.